Bradfield/algos/book/analysis/performance-of-python-types.md

 Dictionaries
 ---

 The second major Python data type is the dictionary.
-As you probably recall, dictionaries differ from lists in their ability to access items by key rather than position.
+As you might recall, dictionaries differ from lists in their ability to access items by key rather than position.
 For now, the most important characteristic to note is that "getting" and "setting" an item in a dictionary are both $$O(1)$$ operations.